RAEM International HF Contest CW 2021

 Sponsors are welcome (contact Organizing Committee).

-1. Electronic log submission is required for all logs which may come in 1st to 10th position in each section.
+1. Electronic log submission is required for all logs.

-3. All entries must be emailed, uploaded or postmarked no later than 30 days after the contest (January 25, 2018).
+3. All entries must be uploaded no later than 14 days after the contest (January 09, 2022).
+Logs uploaded January 10, 2022 and later can only be used for checking.

 Web upload of logs is available at: http://ua9qcq.com/